TheKikGen/BoutKlik/README.md

 [![Watch the video](https://img.youtube.com/vi/Ejpw7GsyAGg/0.jpg)](https://www.youtube.com/watch?v=Ejpw7GsyAGg)

 As the chain mode is a full MIDI process, I decided to rewrite my own one.
 This is the BoutKlik project.
-This project reuses the design of the USBMIDIKLIK4x4 board and firmare (one of my other project). https://github.com/TheKikGen/USBMidiKliK4x4
+This project reuses the design of the USBMIDIKLIK4x4 board and firmware (one of my other project). https://github.com/TheKikGen/USBMidiKliK4x4

-2 modes are available : The basic and the advanced.

 ## Basic mode